tsedio/tsed/docs/docs/providers.md

 The providers are plain javascript class and use one of these decorators on top of them.
 Here the list:

-<ApiList query="['Injectable', 'Service', 'Controller', 'Interceptor', 'Converters', 'Middleware', 'MiddlewareError', 'Filter'].indexOf(symbolName) > -1" />
+<ApiList query="['Injectable', 'Module', 'Service', 'Controller', 'Interceptor', 'Converter', 'Middleware', 'Filter', 'Protocol'].indexOf(symbolName) > -1" />

 ## Services